PhoenixTales/wiki.gothicarchive.org/items.md

 ## Potion "Sprinting Horse"
 - sprint potion
+- in alpha 0.64b the effect appears to be permanent, but it's probably unintentional
 - drinking it triggers `SpellFX_Sprint` (also in the final release), which may suggest that originally it was going to be a magic spell

 ## PSI Potion